apache/mesos/docs/multiple-disk.md

 so in the future, but there are security and flexibility concerns that need to be addressed in a design document first.

-### Storage Management

-Mesos currently does not clean up or destroy data when persistent volumes are destroyed.
-It may do so in the future; however, the expectation is currently upon the framework, executor, and application to delete their data before destroying their persistent volumes.
-This is strongly encouraged for both security and ensuring that future users of the underlying disk resource are not penalized due to prior consumption of the disk capacity.

 ### Implementation

 A `Path` disk will have sub-directories created within the `root` which will be used to differentiate the different volumes that are created on it.
+When a persistent volume on a `Path` disk is destroyed, Mesos will remove all the files and directories stored in the volume, as well as the sub-directory within `root` that was created by Mesos for the volume.

 A `Mount` disk will __not__ have sub-directories created, allowing applications to use the full file system mounted on the device.
 This construct allows Mesos tasks to access volumes that contain pre-existing directory structures.
 This can be useful to simplify ingesting data such as a pre-existing Postgres database or HDFS data directory.
+Note that when a persistent volume on a `Mount` disk is destroyed, Mesos will remove all the files and directories stored in the volume, but will __not__ remove the root directory (i.e., the mount point).

 Operators should be aware of these distinctions when inspecting or cleaning up remnant data.